 Live Date means the date the Set Up Services have been completed, usually 30 days from the Effective Date unless otherwise agreed in writing between CiiVSOFT and the Customer or, if no Set Up Services are to be provided, it shall have the same meaning as the Effective Date;

-Monthly Licence Fees means fees relating to access to and use of CiiVSOFT Services, as set out in the Order Form or in the New Business Proposal Document.
+Monthly Licence Fees means fees relating to access to and use of CiiVSOFT Services, as set out in the Client Order Form or in the Pricing Proposal document.
 Where Monthly Licence Fees apply and have been agreed with the Customer, these are invoiced on a recurring basis for each month of the Subscription Term from the Subscription Start Date or Effective Date, whichever happens first.
 Monthly Licence Fees include use of the specified service, ATS platform connection, unlimited users, maintenance, support and future product upgrades;

 Multi-lingual Processing Fees means fees relating to Application Processing and Record Processing where automatic language is translation is required.
-Multi-lingual Processing fees are automatically charged at a surcharge rate of £0.10 (GBP) or $0.10 (USD) per application or record processed depending on the agreed invoicing currency.
+Multi-lingual Processing fees are automatically charged at a surcharge rate of £0.10 GBP per application or record processed or converted depending on the agreed invoicing currency.
 Charges for Multi-lingual Processing Fees are detailed separately in invoices for Application Processing Fees and Record Processing Fees;

 Normal Business Hours means 9.00am to 5.30pm local UK time, each Business Day;